Type: Backcountry or Sidecountry

 Come prepared with rappelling gear and an anchor, in case the ones there have rotted.
 On a really big year, it could be possible to skip the rappel, but best to be prepared.

-This is a Summit County classic and a very short tour from Frisco.
 From the parking lot, cross Tenmile Creek, take the bike path for a quarter mile, and then make the climb on the Mt.
 Royal summer trail.
 Once you get to the saddle between Mt.
 Royal and Peak 1 (fairly obvious, you can start seeing to the north) start searching the "cliffed-out" area to the right of the trail for a tree with old slings at the base.
-This is about 3/4 of the way across the saddle, and below the trail.
+This is about three-quarters of the way across the saddle, and below the trail.
 Rap into the couloir from there; it's about a 25m rappel.
 It's fairly flat at the bottom of the rap, so putting your skis on in the couloir isn't a problem.

 It's roughly a 1,400-foot skin, followed by a few hundred foot down climb and rappel, leaving you with an 1,100-foot or so ski.
 The choke of the couloir is just about 2 meters wide, but that only lasts for 10 to 20 feet.
 The rest of the tight section is very skiable.